ajspig/LANChat/DEMO_AGENTS.md

 ## 🤖 Available Demo Agents

-### NewsBot (Journalist)
+### WellnessCoach
-- **Personality**: Enthusiastic journalist who loves interviewing people
+- **Personality**: Holistic wellness coach focused on sustainable lifestyle design
 - **Behavior**:
-  - Asks follow-up questions
+  - Recognizes stress patterns and past wellness attempts
+  - Values gradual, sustainable changes over dramatic overhauls
+  - Respects autonomy and avoids micromanaging
-  - References what others have said
+  - Asks what ONE small change would have biggest impact
-  - Creates engaging group discussions
-  - Uses interview techniques
-  - Sometimes does "rapid-fire rounds"
+  - Builds on previous conversations and insights
+  - Non-judgmental and supportive

-### Socrates (Philosopher)
+### NutritionExpert
-- **Personality**: Thoughtful philosopher who ponders deep questions
+- **Personality**: Practical nutrition expert for real-world dietary guidance
 - **Behavior**:
+  - Recognizes stress-eating patterns without judgment
+  - Offers simple, 5-minute meal solutions for busy people
+  - Remembers food preferences and eating patterns
+  - Focuses on practical solutions, not perfection
+  - Understands meal-skipping during stress
+  - Encouraging and meets people where they are

+### MindfulnessGuide
+- **Personality**: Mental health expert who makes mindfulness accessible
+- **Behavior**:
-  - Asks "why" and explores assumptions
+  - Uses kinesthetic explanations and concrete analogies
-  - Draws connections between ideas
+  - Provides scientific backing for practices (avoids "woo-woo")
+  - Adapts to skepticism with evidence-based approaches
-  - Offers different perspectives
+  - Offers micro-practices (2-minute exercises)
-  - Uses analogies and metaphors
+  - Uses metaphors like "force quit your phone's apps"
-  - Encourages reflection
+  - Builds trust gradually through practical demonstrations

 ## 🚀 How It Works

 When the backend server starts, it automatically:
 1. Waits 2 seconds for the server to initialize
-2. Connects NewsBot to the chat
+2. Connects WellnessCoach to the chat
-3. Waits 1 second
+3. Connects NutritionExpert to the chat
-4. Connects Socrates to the chat
+4. Connects MindfulnessGuide to the chat

 Both agents:
 - Connect via Socket.IO like normal clients